itsJarrett/FiveM-DinoWeather/README.md

 ## Description
 FiveM-DinoWeather gives aggregated areas of the GTA 5 Map their own dynamic (dinomic ;)) weather systems.

 This is a very simple plug and play system.
-Weather will correspond with the seasons of the year by default and I have corresponded certain weather types for these seasons.
+Weather will correspond with the seasons of the year by default, and I have corresponded certain weather types for these seasons.
 (Spring, Summer, Fall, and Winter).

-If you wish to make configuration chabges for the different types of weather in the certain groupings on the map, the table layout is specified inside the `sh_config.lua`.
+If you wish to make configuration changes for the different types of weather in the certain groupings on the map, the table layout is specified inside the `sh_config.lua`.

-By default, all of the aggregations are given the same different types of weather that is available to them before ranomization.
+By default, all of the aggregations are given the same different types of weather that is available to them before randomization.
 You can change this to however you'd like.
-Example, getting rid of the snow weather option at the beach, because it never snows at the beach.
+Example, getting rid of the snow weather option at the beach because it never snows at the beach.

 The following is a table of the aggregations: